 About the author

-Armin Laidre is a co-founder of ExitAdviser — an end-to-end business-for-sale platform for small business owners.
+Armin Laidre is a co-founder of ExitAdviser — an online FSBO platform for business owners.